-Structurally diverse multiple-age-class longleaf forests also reduce risk in several ways.
-Obviously, their tolerance of fire is a distinct advantage compared to intensively managed loblolly and slash pine, practically eliminating the risk of loss from wildfire.
+the risk of loss from wildfire.
 Longleaf is also more resistant to insect damage and disease.
 They also tend to be less impacted by ice storms and wind damage.
 While no forest can withstand the maximum winds of a major hurricane, mixed-age longleaf stands have been demonstrated to be more resilient to the broader impacts of these storms.
 For many landowners, these factors, along with moderate economic returns from timber revenues, add up to an attractive alternative to more intensive forms of management.

-Across the South, approximately 70 percent of the forestland is owned by non-industrial private landowners.
+Across the South, 86 percent of the forestland is privately owned, with two thirds of that acreage owned by families or individuals (formerly known as non-industrial private landowners).
 Social scientists have surveyed thousands of these individuals to learn their motivations for land ownership.
 These surveys indicate that the primary objectives for their forestland are to pass on to heirs, aesthetic enjoyment, investment and recreational use, including hunting and fishing.
-Timber production is more often seen as a secondary objective for many of these landowners (15).
+Timber production is more often seen as a secondary objective for many of these landowners (14).
 Considering this, and the fact that most landowners have multiple objectives, the SNA would seem like a better fit for many of these landowners than more intensive approaches to forest management.
 Although the SNA has as its primary objective the overall health of the ecosystem, there are substantial economic benefits that result from this approach to management.